bbhorne/love-online/index.md

 ### the application

-Please send an email to **love-online (at) riseup (dot) net** with all of the following information.
+Please send an email to **love-online@riseup.net** with all of the following information.
 Please also attach a first draft of your piece.
 Accepted file formats include .pdf, .doc, .txt, .png, .psd, .xcf, and .ai.
 If you'd like to submit your work in another file format, please check with us first by emailing us at the above email address.

 *fields with a '+' before them are required.*